-The Corporation is planning to spend approximately \$8 million per month on exploration activities on all of Osisko's properties, \$418,000 per month on general and administration expenses and \$366,000 a month on salaries and benefits, excluding noncash items, for the remainder of 2019.
-The Corporation has raised approximately \$283 million since January 1, 2017.
+The Corporation is planning to spend approximately \$10 million per month on exploration activities on all of Osisko's properties, \$289,000 per month on general and administration expenses and \$390,000 a month on salaries and benefits, excluding noncash items, for the remainder of 2019.
+These budgeted cash outflows are mainly discretionary and can be managed based on available cash.
+The Corporation has raised approximately \$328 million since January 1, 2017 which includes a \$45 million equity financing that closed on August 8, 2019.
 The proceeds from these financings have been or will be used, directly or indirectly, to fund "Canadian exploration expenditures" on the Corporation's Québec and Ontario properties and for general working capital.
-An 800,000-metre drill campaign continues with approximately 19 drill rigs on the Windfall Property, and four at the Quévillon Osborne-Bell Property.
-One of the drill rigs will be used to drill potentially one of the deepest holes ever drilled in Canada and will help define the extent of the deposit at depth.
+A 1,000,000-metre drill campaign continues with approximately 22 drill rigs on the Windfall Property, and 3 at the Quévillon Osborne-Bell Property.
+One of the drill rigs is currently being used to drill potentially one of the deepest holes ever drilled in Canada and will help define the extent of the deposit at depth.
 The Corporation is planning to begin its prefeasibility study work on the Windfall Property at the end of 2019 and has begun advancement of the existing exploration ramp with a single heading towards the Lynx Zone in order to complete the second bulk sample and will continue to perform underground drilling throughout 2019.
 The goal of the program is to increase the confidence in the existing resources as well as to expand all existing resources.
-Due to current market conditions the Corporation reduced its exploration spending and general and administrative costs in order to conserve cash and continue to advance the main deposits toward pre-feasibility.
+Due to recent market conditions the Corporation reduced, starting in 2018, its exploration spending and general and administrative costs in order to conserve cash and continue to advance the main deposits toward pre-feasibility.
 The Corporation has reduced general and administrative costs by reducing head count at head office and reducing expenses relating to travel and marketing initiatives.